Alamofire/AlamofireImage/README.md

 let roundedImage = imageFilter.filter(image)
 ```

+The current list of single pass image filters includes:

+- `ScaledToSizeFilter` - Scales an image to a specified size.
+- `AspectScaledToFitSizeFilter` - Scales an image from the center while maintaining the aspect ratio to fit within a specified size.
+- `AspectScaledToFillSizeFilter` - Scales an image from the center while maintaining the aspect ratio to fill a specified size.
+Any pixels that fall outside the specified size are clipped.
+- `RoundedCornersFilter` - Rounds the corners of an image to the specified radius.
+- `CircleFilter` - Rounds the corners of an image into a circle.
+- `BlurFilter` - Blurs an image using a `CIGaussianBlur` filter with the specified blur radius.

+> Each image filter is built ontop of the `UIImage` extensions.

 #### Multi-Pass

 The multi-pass image filters perform multiple operations on the specified image.
-The current list of multi-pass image filters includes:

-- `ScaledToSizeWithRoundedCornersFilter(size: CGSize, radius: CGFloat)` - Scales an image to a specified size, then rounds the corners to the specified radius.
-- `AspectScaledToFillSizeWithRoundedCornersFilter(size: CGSize, radius: CGFloat)` - Scales an image from the center while maintaining the aspect ratio to fit within a specified size, then rounds the corners to the specified radius.
-- `ScaledToSizeCircleFilter(size: CGSize)` - Scales an image to a specified size, then rounds the corners into a circle.
-- `AspectScaledToFillSizeCircleFilter(size: CGSize)` - Scales an image from the center while maintaining the aspect ratio to fit within a specified size, then rounds the corners into a circle.

 ```swift
 let image = UIImage(named: "avatar")!